Integrated Carer Support Service: Regional Delivery Model

 If you want to discuss the Integrated Carer Support Service Regional Delivery Model, then come and join the discussions.

-The Department is seeking feedback from the sector, particularly from service providers delivering carer services, on the proposed RDP model.
+The Department sought feedback from the sector, particularly from service providers delivering carer services, on the proposed RDP model.